Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/faqs.md

 * Share links to media (Videos etc)
 * Select where the FAQs are published.
 Options include Portals, Service Desk, or both.
 * Create the FAQ in multiple Languages - If your subscribed users work in multiple languages, define the FAQ in the required languages.
 The users will see the appropriate language FAQ on the Customer and Service portals based on the language set in their regional settings.
-  * By default an english version will be created
+  * By default an English version will be created
 * Visibility
   * Portals - The FAQ will only be visible to subscribed users of the service on the Customer and or Service Portals.
   * Service Desk - The FAQ will only be visible to analysts who support the Service on requests logged against the Service